 All investments are subject to approval of the Adviser, and all investors must complete and submit the necessary account registration forms in good order.
 The Fund reserves the right to reject any initial or additional investment and to suspend the offering of shares.
-Purchase through a financial intermediary does not affect these eligibility requirements.
+Purchase through a financial intermediary does not affect these eligibility requirements or any set out in "Investing in the Fund" above.